AI-Core/lti-1-3-php-example-tool/README.md

 # LTI 1.3 Advantage Demo Tool

 This code consists an example tool that utilizes Packbackbooks LTI 1.3 PHP library.

+# Usage

+This project is intended to be run locally in order to develop LTI capabilities for learning platforms.

 # Running The Example Code

 ## Setup

 The example is all written in PHP, and it also contains a docker compose file for easy setup if you have docker installed.

 ### Registration and Deployment

 First thing you will need is to configure your registration and deployment in the example code's fake registrations database.

 This can be found in the example tool's code at `db/configs/example.json`.